-This position paper will provide a strategic overview of the issues RAMJO believes are hampering the delivery of an optimal water regime, and suggest directions in which enhancements might be made to enable a more effective delivery of water resources.
-In doing so, we recognise that some corrective issues are easier to address than others, and that some lie outside the scope of a single government entity.
+This position paper updates our strategic overview of the issues RAMJO believes are hampering the delivery of an optimal water regime and suggests directions in which enhancements might be made to enable a more effective delivery of water resources.
+In doing so, we recognise that some corrective issues are easier to address than others, and that some lie outside the scope of a single Government entity.

 Issues addressed herein include:

 - 1. Water Market

 - 2. Impact of Water Prices on Agricultural Diversity and Security

-- 3. Environmental Flows
+- 3. Environmental and Cultural Flows

 - 4. Infrastructure Now and for the Future

 - 5. Conveyance Water and Losses

 - 6. Drought

 - 7. Climate Change

 - 8. Agricultural Adaptation Investment and Research